lukeedIII/XianCoin/README.md

-# The XRP Ledger
+# The Xian Ledger

-The XRP Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
-The XRP Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.
+The Xian Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
+The Xian Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.

-## XRP
+## Xian
-XRP is a public, counterparty-free asset native to the XRP Ledger, and is designed to bridge the many different currencies in use worldwide.
-XRP is traded on the open-market and is available for anyone to access.
-The XRP Ledger was created in 2012 with a finite supply of 100 billion units of XRP.
-Its creators gifted 80 billion XRP to a company, now called [Ripple](https://ripple.com/), to develop the XRP Ledger and its ecosystem.
-Ripple uses XRP to help build the Internet of Value, ushering in a world in which money moves as fast and efficiently as information does today.
+Xian is designed to bridge the many different currencies in use worldwide in the Real Estate Industries.
+Xian Coin is traded on the open-market and is available for anyone to access.
+The Xian Coin Ledger was created in 2020 with a finite supply of 1 billion units of Xian Coin.

-## rippled
+## Cryptoalps
-The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE).
-The `rippled` server is written primarily in C++ and runs on a variety of platforms.
+The server software that powers the Xian Ledger is called `Cryptoalps` and is available in this repository under the permissive [ISC open-source license](LICENSE).
+The `Cryptoalps` server is written primarily in C++ and runs on a variety of platforms.

 ### Build from Source